Regulation of nicotine marketing: France

+Germany

+Germany's national legislation phased a complete ban on outdoor tobacco advertising for combustible cigarettes from 2022, for heated tobacco products from 2023, and for e-cigarettes from 2024, following approval from the Bundestag in 2020.

 Ireland

 Tobacco advertising on radio, television and billboards is illegal.
 In July 2000 the Irish government stopped advertising and sponsorship by the tobacco industry.
 In July 2009, in-store tobacco advertising and displays of tobacco were made illegal – Ireland being the first country in the EU (and third in the world, after Canada and Iceland) to do so.
-Ireland plans to adopt the Australian model of plain-packaged cigarettes which is due to begin in September 2017.
+With effect from 30 September 2017, the Public Health (Standardised Packaging of Tobacco) Regulations 2017 (S.I.
+No. 422/2017) required that all tobacco products made for sale bear standardised ('plain') packaging; non-compliant stock produced prior to that date was permitted a sell-through period up to 30 September 2018.
+The standardised packaging required the removal of all branding and promotional design elements, limiting packs to prescribed colours, shapes, and typefaces, with trademarks and logos prohibited.
+The requirements applied to packaging intended for retail sale, while wholesale-only packaging not visible to consumers was exempt.